bbauska/W3Cx-5of5/README.md

 height="2.3269225721784776in"}

 You can also use a third argument, that is the array itself.
-Let&apos;s call it "**arr**" and usually, we use the array to display the length of the array or maybe do operations on the array: remove the current element or do something like that. "from an array of&quot; And now you can see that it
+Let&apos;s call it "<b>arr</b>" and usually, we use the array to display the length of the array or maybe do operations on the array: remove the current element or do something like that. "from an array of&quot; And now you can see that it
 displays: Monday is at index 0 from an array of 3 elements!
 "3", we took